 Second, if both parents of minor-aged children die intestate, the children are left without a legal guardian.
 Kids don't automatically go to a godparent, even if that's what everyone knew the parents had intended.
 Instead, a probate court appoints someone to be the children's guardian.
 In such situations, the judge seeks to act in the children's best interests and will consider the petition or petitions of whomever asks the court for the job.
 Also, the court gives preference to relatives, but the final decision is up to the court, and the judge may not make the decision that you, as a parent, would have made.

 Many Californians have been remarried, and – through adoption and stepfamilies –millions of children are living in blended families.
 The laws haven't kept up, and absurd results can occur if you rely on intestacy as your estate plan.
 Stepchildren and foster children that you helped raise (but didn't legally adopt) may end up with no inheritance, while a soon-to-be-ex-spouse may still inherit from you.
 Of course, with an estate plan, you can control who gets to inherit from you and essentially eliminate the risk of these crazy results.

 Intestacy provides no asset protection either.
 Without any protections in place, an estate's assets are still vulnerable to creditors, lawsuits, and others who may claim entitlement to the property.
 These claims would take precedence over the statutory requirements for inheritance.
 In other words, the family may not receive the lion's share of the estate.
 They'd get the leftovers.

 The best way to safeguard your family and pass along what you've worked so hard to build is to have an estate plan in place.
-If you would like to start a conversation with Attorney Shawna Murray, just call or use the contact form right here.
+If you would like to start a conversation with Attorney Shawna Murray, just call or text.